christophstrasen/WorldObserver/docs/glossary.md

 Derived streams can emit **multi-family observations** (multiple families in one observation).

 ### Family (observation payload family)
-A named record namespace inside an observation table (example: `observation.square`, `observation.zombie`).
+A named record namespace inside an observation table (example: `observation.square`, `observation.zombie`,  `observation.InOfficeZombie`).

 Important: “family” is about the **output payload shape**, not the interest type.